Skip to main content

 Via NATS Event Bus

-// Record a single event
+// Record a single usage record

 await nats.publish('solvapay.meter.record', {

-meterName: 'api_requests',
+meterName: 'requests',

 userId: 'cus_abc123',